A PERSONALIZED APPROACH

-Blyth Academy is Canada’s leading private school by enrolment.
-With an average class size of seven, every seat is at the “front” of the room.
+Blyth Academy has an average class size of eight, ensuring every seat is at the “front” of the room.

 In elementary school and middle school at Blyth Academy, your child will learn, play and grow alongside charismatic teachers.
-The atmosphere will be experiential and participatory, and students will eventually feel as accountable to themselves and to one another as they are to their teacher.
+Our classroom atmosphere will be experiential and participatory.
+Students will eventually feel as accountable to themselves and to one another as they are to their teacher.

 The sense of community here is palpable, and at the same time, each child’s experience is more personalized than could ever be possible in traditional classrooms with 20 or more students.

-Through Blyth Academy’s Middle Years Program, we work to reach all students, igniting interests, building skills, and creating the strongest base possible for them to flourish in high school and beyond.
+Through Blyth Academy’s Middle Years Program, we work to reach all our students.
+We ignite interests, build skills, and create the strongest base possible for them to flourish in high school and beyond.

 We are able to personalize your child’s education based on his or her individual learning styles, interests, and academic levels.
-This allows students to work at a pace that is comfortable enough to build confidence, but also one which allows teachers to ensure that all students are appropriately challenged in their learning wherever they may be.
+This allows students to work at a pace that is comfortable enough to build confidence but also ensures that all students are appropriately challenged in their learning.

 Our classrooms do not teach to the ‘median’.
 The highest achievers are pushed, and those with specific academic needs are accommodated and strengthened.

-Our teachers are all certified by the Ontario College of Teachers and many have postgraduate degrees — but that is just the beginning.
-We select our teachers not only for their qualifications but at least as much for their empathy, enthusiasm and dedication to their students’ success.
+Our teachers are all certified by the Ontario College of Teachers and many have postgraduate degrees.
+We select our teachers for their qualifications as well as their empathy, enthusiasm and dedication to their students’ success.

 Our teachers love what they teach, and are passionate about connecting with young people — anything less simply won’t fit.
 Parents also play a vital role in their child’s education.
 We hold ourselves to the highest standard (quality and frequency) of communication between home and school, involving parents as part of the educational team supporting their child.
 Information will flow freely among us in partnership; happy updates as well as needed reminders!